akaramanapp/hunk-tfs/README.md

 TFS_URL=http://host:8080/tfs/DefaultCollection
 # TFS_API_VERSION=6.0
 ```

+### Create the PAT

+In Azure DevOps/TFS, open your user security settings, create a Personal Access Token, select the appropriate organization/collection, and grant only:

+- **Code: Read**
+- **Pull Request Threads: Read & write**

+Copy the token when it is shown and store it as `TFS_PAT`; Azure DevOps will not display it again.
+Although the extension currently reads reviews, the Pull Request Threads API exposes this permission as **Read & write**.

 `TFS_PAT` is always required. `TFS_URL` is required for an explicit bare ID or shorthand, but not for a full URL or auto-discovery.
 Auto-discovery always derives the collection, project, and repository from the selected Git remote and ignores `TFS_URL` for repository identity.
 Plain HTTP is allowed, but emits a warning because the PAT and review data are sent without transport encryption.